I have had a lifelong passion for reading and writing and graduated with a bachelor's in English literature.

 Baby names don't always have to be inspired by an author or literary character's first name.
-Even last names can make for some unique baby names, like a few of them featured on this list.
+Even last names can make for some unique baby names, like a few of the names featured on this list.

 Literary Character Names for Boys